inno-devops-labs/F23-core-course-labs/app_js/JavaScript.md

 - **Gitignore**: The same: I've added a gitignore file to ignore the virtual environment and the cache.
 Used default Vue gitignore for it.
 - **Tests**: Created some unit tests so you could check if application works.
 - **Linter**: Checked the quality of code by `eslint` linter and markdown linter for vscode.
+- **Code**: added types for some variables, as js can be unpredictable without them

 ## Testing